JJ/granada-off/text/snow.md

 destruction.

-Maybe the hard path and possible work-related injuries was the reason why they travelled in [mule or donkey packs](https://www.youtube.com/watch?v=e-XBQMznOVQ).
+Maybe the hard path and possible work-related injuries was the reason why they traveled in [mule or donkey packs](https://www.youtube.com/watch?v=e-XBQMznOVQ).
 The snow was extracted from "neveros", which is also the name of more or less permanent snow hollows, packed in wicker baskets and covered with blankets.
 Then it was a long walk down to the city,